aaronkw/humanbase-docs/docs/deepsea.rst

 Introduction
 ------------

-DeepSEA is a deep learning-based algorithmic framework for predicting the chromatin effects of sequence alterations with single nucleotide sensitivity.
-DeepSEA can accurately predict the epigenetic state of a sequence, including transcription factors binding, DNase I sensitivities and histone marks in multiple cell types, and further utilize this capability to predict the chromatin effects of sequence variants and prioritize regulatory variants.

-The current version of DeepSEA, nicknamed '**Beluga**', can predict **2002** chromatin features.
-Beluga is described in:

-Jian Zhou, Chandra L. Theesfeld, Kevin Yao, Kathleen M. Chen, Aaron K. Wong, and Olga G. Troyanskaya, **Deep learning sequence-based ab initio prediction of variant effects on expression and disease risk**.
-Nature Genetics (2018).

-DeepSEA is originally described in the following manuscript:

-Jian Zhou, Olga G. Troyanskaya. **Predicting the Effects of Noncoding Variants with Deep learning-based Sequence Model.** Nature Methods (2015).

-To determine if certain features (ie. transcription factors, marks, or cell types) are present/accounted for in the model, refer to the `supplemental feature table <https://s3-us-west-2.amazonaws.com/humanbase-dev/deepsea/examples/41588_2019_420_MOESM9_ESM.csv>`_ which has all the profiles used to train DeepSEA.
+Sei is a deep-learning-based framework for systematically predicting sequence regulatory activities and applying sequence information to understand human genetics data.
+Sei provides a global map from any sequence to regulatory activities, as represented by 40 sequence classes.
+Each sequence class integrates predictions for 21,907 chromatin profiles (transcription factor, histone marks, and chromatin accessibility profiles across a wide range of cell types) from the underlying Sei deep learning model.
+You can also find the Sei code repository here (https://github.com/FunctionLab/sei-framework) or read about our manuscript here (https://www.biorxiv.org/content/10.1101/2021.07.29.454384v1).

+Sequence class-level variant effects are computed by comparing the predictions for the reference and the alternative alleles.
+A positive score indicates an increase in sequence class activity by the alternative allele and vice versa.
+Sequence class-level scores are computed by projecting the 21,907 chromatin profile predictions for the sequence to the unit vector that represents each sequence class.

+For older DeepSEA models see:
+`Beluga`_

 Input
 -----

 DeepSEA predicts genomic variant effects on a wide range of chromatin features at the variant position (Transcription factors binding, DNase I hypersensitive sites, and histone marks in multiple human cell types).
-DeepSEA can also be utilized for predicting chromatin features for any DNA sequence.
+DeepSEA can also be ultilized for predicting chromatin features for any DNA sequence.

 File formats
 ~~~~~~~~~~~~